MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-integration.md

 # Microsoft Project client integration

 [!include [banner](../includes/banner.md)]

+> [!NOTE]
+> **This integration is built on legacy technology and is not receiving further investment.
+Support for this feature will end by January 2025.**

 Planning and maintaining a project schedule can be complex, so project managers need to use tools that help them manage this task.
 Integration with Microsoft Project Client provides support to open and manage a project work breakdown structure.
 The project manager